node-class-may-2023/ComIT_Node/javascript.md

 * In this example we just use a global function to do something similar to what we can do with a callback
 * Callback important concepts:
   * A callback is just a function passed as parameter to other function
-  * The function that recived the function as parameter will call it
+  * The function that received the function as parameter will call it

 **Example:**
 ```js